10 Methods to Address Threats in Mobile Banking Security

 Phishing and Smishing

-Phishing and smishing are both types of cyber attacks aimed at stealing personal information via email (phishing) or SMS (smishing).
+Phishing and smishing are both types of cyber attacks that aim to steal personal information via email (phishing) or SMS (smishing).

 Attackers send an email / SMS where they impersonate legitimate entities, such as banks, social media platforms, or government agencies and ask to follow the link to a fake website or to call a phone number.
-Then, they trick individuals into providing personal information, such as passwords, credit card numbers, or social security numbers.
+The user inserts sensitive information like credit cards, personal information, or passwords on a fake website, thus providing this information to fraudsters.

 Device Loss or Theft